The Columbus Campus is closed: More

 Instructor or Student: Who fills out the form?

 It is the student's responsibility to complete all portions of the form.
 The instructor will either sign the paper copy or review the electronic copy.
 Instructors should only expect to receive the STAR form once for each student for any given class.

 Who gets a copy?

-DS processes and reviews the sheet with the student when they return it to DS.
-If they agree with the dates of the exams as stated on the STAR form, they are added to our exam schedule for the specified days.
+Paper STAR forms: DS Testing Center staff process and review STAR forms with the student when they return it to DS.
 The student receives a copy as a reminder of their exam dates and times.
-DS receives the white copy for further processing and proctoring.
+DS retains a copy for further processing and proctoring.